JakeDWarren/Firefly-Farm/README.md

 # ARDraw
-Combination of Three.js, AR.js and WEBVR.js to create an interactive augmented reality drawing board
+Combination of Three.js, AR.js and Tracking.js to create an interactive augmented reality experience.